jaxxstorm/leebriggs.co.uk/_posts/2022-05-04-deploying-kubernetes-clusters-in-absurd-languages.md

 Just how far back in time can I go?

 ## Fortran

+{% include note.html content="The code for the Fortran example can be found [here](https://github.com/jaxxstorm/pulumi-examples/tree/main/fortran/aws/eks)" %}

 Look, I knew this was a bad idea.
 I had never written a line of fortran in my life.
 Fortran was released in 1958, a full 42 years before YAML even existed.
 I initially thought I might have to manually generate YAML strings which would have been as horrendous as templating YAML.
 Then I discovered that Fortan is actually seeing something of a renaissance!
 Modern Fortran is actually _growing_ in popularity according to the [TIOBE Index](https://www.tiobe.com/tiobe-index/).